prox0959/prox0959/README.md

 - 🎯 Interested in **malware analysis**, **reverse engineering**, and **network forensics**
 - 🛠️ Building practical security tools and deep-diving into systems internals
 - 📓 I take handwritten notes on system architectures and protocol mechanics
-- 🎮 Also into game hacking & modding (ETS2, Roblox)
+- 🎮 Also into game hacking & modding (ETS 2 )

 ## 🔧 Tech Stack